Last modified: 2004-12-22 by

-The six grapes stand for the six parts of the municipality, Overijse downtown and five hamlets.
-The bunch stem and axis recall the facade and the rooftop of a hothouse.
+The six grapes stand for the six parts of the municipality, the center and five hamlets.
+The stem and axis recall the facade and the rooftop of a hothouse.

-Three cultivars of white grapes are grown in Belgium (Baidor, Canon Hall and Muscat of Alexandria) as well as four cultivars of black (called "blue" in Dutch) grapes (Leopold III, considered as the best eating grapes in the world, Colman, Ribier and Royal).
+In Belgium today, three cultivars of white grapes are grown (Baidor, Canon Hall and Muscat of Alexandria) as well as four cultivars of black (called "blue" in Dutch) grapes (Leopold III, considered as the best eating grapes in the world, Colman, Ribier and Royal).